colinleach/tinkerings/docs/dataviz/plotting.md

 Beware, there are two APIs with confusingly different syntax.
 The 'Matlab' version is simple to use but not very customizable.
 The 'object oriented' version needs a bit more code up front but there have been [persuasive arguments](https://pbpython.com/effective-matplotlib.html) that any data scientist should always use this from the start.

+**Book:** VanderPlas, "Python Data Science Handbook", chapter 4

+This is a must-read for anyone wanting to dig deeper into Matplotlib.
+The printed version is relatively affordable, and the entire text is also freely available in [Jupyter notebook format](https://github.com/jakevdp/PythonDataScienceHandbook) and [HTML format](https://jakevdp.github.io/PythonDataScienceHandbook/)

 ## Packages based on MPL

 Since MPL is relatively low-level but ultra-flexible, there are various approaches to adding an interface layer on top.
 These add more domain-appropriate defaults and useful, easy to use functions.